0xffcourse/Recursiva/README.md

 # Recursiva

-Inspired from Dennis Mitchell's Jelly (and other languages made by guys in codegolf.stackexchange), Recursiva is an esolang, based mainly on recursive-approaches (in the making).
+Inspired by Dennis Mitchell's Jelly (and other languages made by guys in codegolf.stackexchange), Recursiva is an esolang, based mainly on recursive-approaches (in the making).

 # How to run?